Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 "a metric or measure of business performance traditionally associated with sales.
 It is defined as the number of sales of a product divided by the number of (…) planned calls (…)."

-It's more evident that your hit rate will be close to zero if you try to sell dog food to people allergic to dogs (but that's a whole other case).
+And trust me, if you try to sell dog food to people allergic to dogs, you'll see your hit rate crash and burn (but that's a whole different story).

 The hit rate gives you an impression of your "final result" – e.g., how much you sell or how many appointments you have been able to put into the calendars.